seangeleno/tidal-harmonies/README.md

 # tidal-harmonies

 Provides an endpoint at /harmonics that will take a latitude and longitude and return an object containing the closest known tidal harmonic constituents.
-[Theory of Tides](https://en.wikipedia.org/wiki/Theory_of_tides)
+More info about the harmonics of tides at [Theory of Tides](https://en.wikipedia.org/wiki/Theory_of_tides)

 Data comes from 2 NOAA sources, station information from [here](https://opendap.co-ops.nos.noaa.gov/stations/stationsXML.jsp) via XML and the harmonic data from [here](https://opendap.co-ops.nos.noaa.gov/ioos-dif-sos/)SOS?service=SOS&request=GetObservation&version=1.0.0&observedProperty=harmonic_constituents&offering=urn:ioos:network:NOAA.NOS.CO-OPS:HarmonicConstituents&responseFormat=text/csv&timeZone=GMT&unit=Meters') via a huge stream of CSV data.
 These sources were parsed and reorganized as GEOJSON and pushed into a MongoDB instance.